williamsdb/EvernoteRules/readme.md

 ### Keys from Evernote

-As implied above there are a few hoops that you have to jump through to get this working including relaying on Evernote to provide you with some necessary access.
+As implied above there are a few hoops that you have to jump through to get this working including relying on Evernote to provide you with some necessary access.
-What you need from Evernote

 The code uses the Evernote SDK for PHP to manipulate your Evernote notes and to access that you need to [request an API Key](https://dev.evernote.com/doc).
-You will returned within a few days both a key and secret which you’ll use below.
+You will returned within a few days both a key and secret, which you’ll use below.

 When thinking about implementing the functionality I could have periodically scanned a notebook looking for changes but this would have been hugely inefficient and Evernote asks you not to do this.
 Instead, you are asked to use [webhooks](https://dev.evernote.com/doc/articles/polling_notification.php#webhooks) which whenever there are any changes in a specified notebook Evernote sends a notification to a URL you provide.

 Register your webhook by [following the instructions here](https://dev.evernote.com/support/faq.php#activatehook).
-You will need to provide them your API Key obtained above, the notebook(s) that you want to monitor and the URL the webhooks should be forwarded to.
+You will need to provide Evernote with your API Key obtained above, the notebook(s) that you want to monitor and the URL the webhooks should be forwarded to.
 This will be as follows:

     https://<your domain>/webhook